fediazc/jobbox/README.md

 ## Running the project

-Make sure you are in the base directory for the proejct and run the following command:
+Make sure you are in the base directory for the project and run the following command:

 ```
 go run ./cmd/web